ancient yogic wisdom, somatic psychology, and nervous system science.

 We move through different states depending on our environment, past experiences, and internal cues:

 A resilient nervous system isn’t always calm—it’s flexible.
-It can move fluidly between these states, responding appropriately to life’s stressors and returning to balance.
-But when we’ve experienced trauma, chronic stress, or ongoing dysregulation, we can get stuck in survival loops.
+It can move fluidly between these states, responding to life’s pressures and returning to balance.
+It’s also not about always feeling good, but getting good at feeling – even the discomfort!

-Soma Yoga supports your nervous system’s natural capacity to come back into regulation—gently, gradually, and at your own pace.
+Soma Yoga supports your nervous system’s natural capacity to come back into harmony —gently, gradually, at your own pace, and together – we are wired as human mammals to receive connection and support in community.

 This is a space where: